-Participants who purchased home NB-UVB units reported that they had to get a prescription from their dermatologist for the unit.
-Their clinic trained them in the operation of the unit and treatment methods.
+Participants who purchased home NB-UVB units noted that their clinic trained them in the operation of the unit and treatment methods.
+They reported that they had to get a prescription from their dermatologist for the unit (there is currently no prescription requirement for unit purchase).

-The doctor had to write a prescription ... so I could get it and then ... they had a pamphlet and they told me to start at a real low dosage and slowly increase until [I] find ... how much light [I] need and that's what I did.
+The doctor had a pamphlet, and they told me to start at a real low dosage and slowly increase until [I] find ... how much light [I] need and that's what I did.